 That’s fine, except when companies continuously to change the rules, turning Sophisticates into Myopes.

-So, how do you feel about your credit card rewards?
-What’s the most arcane set of fine print you’ve seen with a points program?
+So, how do you feel about credit card rewards?
+Some businesses love offering these sort of rewards for their customers, whereas others see the disadvantages of loyalty programs.
+If you’re starting a reward scheme for your business, it may be worth researching how beneficial these methods are before you incorporate them into your brand.
+As a customer, reward cards can be very appealing.
+But what’s the most arcane set of fine print you’ve seen with a points program?
 Tell me here, and I’ll look into it.